augustohdias/forti-vpn-helper/README.md

 ### 4. [Optional] Set VPN_USER and VPN_HOST environment variables

-Add this to your shell file
+Add this to your shell configuration file

 ```
 export VPN_USER=<your user credential here>